 When creating the extension, you need to click “select header type” and choose something that best fits your specific business from the appeared list (Amenities, models, service catalog, etc.).

 After this, list the amenities, models or services you offer by typing in the corresponding values.
 The most important thing here is to use such words that really coincide with something which is selected in the header type.
-Otherwise, the extension may be disapproved and not work.
+Otherwise, the asset may be disapproved and not work.

-Generally, it’s recommended to have as many different extensions as possible because you should take into consideration that the system will rotate them which means that not all of them may be shown at once.
+Generally, it’s recommended to have as many different assets as possible because you should take into consideration that the system will rotate them which means that not all of them may be shown at once.

-This can be easily explained by the fact that if all advertisers would have all possible extensions in their ads simultaneously, then the ads would have simply taken too much space on the search results page.
+This can be easily explained by the fact that if all advertisers would have all possible assets in their ads simultaneously, then the ads would have simply taken too much space on the search results page.

 There are 3 options: Account, campaign, and ad group.
-Usually, it makes sense to add extensions to the whole campaign but in case some of them don’t correlate with all products and services in some of the ad groups, then adding it to the ad group level will solve the issue.
+Usually, it makes sense to add assets to the whole campaign but in case some of them don’t correlate with all products and services in some of the ad groups, then adding it to the ad group level will solve the issue.

 General suggestions.
 Campaign monitoring